logitrix/Car-Dealership/README.md

 # Car Colors Available   'Select for Colors available to Filter'

 # There were no function to add/edit/delete data as not stated in the requirement
-but intial data can be edit in the file 'DemoData' class.
+however intial data can be edit in the file 'DemoData' class.
 Follow the code in the file.

 'repo.save(new Car("BMW iX", BigDecimal.valueOf(4938), BigDecimal.valueOf(3200), BigDecimal.valueOf(160), "RED"));'
 ```